model-united-nations-of-luebeck/CMS-frontend/README.md

 Also make sure to include all required assets in the assets folder.
 They might not be under version control due to large size, privacy or ip reasons.

-Set the `baseURL` in `main.js` file for axios web requests to the correct backend address for the production system.
+Set the `VUE_APP_BACKEND_URL` in `.env` file to the correct backend address for all API requests.
+This might be changed between development and production.

 **Building**:
 Run `npm install` followed by `npm run build --production` in the project's root folder.
 This will install all required packages and build the app and place it in a `dist/` folder.
 Lastly, copy the content of this folder into your desired serving folder, which you have specified during the preparations.